In response to the Covid-19 pandemic, Spectra’s All groups are online to keep you informed, safe, supported and connected.

-The Trans and Non-Binary Support Group are open to all persons at all stages of transition (including pre-transition) and identify along the Trans & Non-Binary spectrum, including those who are questioning their gender identity.
+The non-binary and transgender groups are open to all those on the trans spectrum including those who are questioning their gender identity.

 The group is a safe place to share feelings, and to obtain and provide support, information, reassurance and encouragement.